elunna/nerfhack-changelog/README.md

 #### Slings
 * Projectiles receive a strength bonus when using slings (xnh).
 However, this bonus is 3/4'th what is normally granted.
-* Gem class projectiles do minimal damage vs thick-skinned monsters
+* Gem class projectiles do minimal damage vs thick-skinned monsters or unsolid monsters.
 * Launching gem class projectiles from slings has the potential to instakill H

 ### Armor changes